List of pickleball organizations: World Pickleball Federation

 The WPF was established in 2018 and had 37 member nations as of November 2022.
 Part of the WPF's stated mission is to "govern the infrastructure of pickleball".
 The WPF declared October 10 of each year World Pickleball Day and set the goal of introducing 10,000 new players to the game of pickleball every October 10.

 The World Pickleball Games were first announced by the WPF in 2021 and are intended to serve as a format for possible future Olympic games.
 The inaugural World Pickleball Games had been scheduled for May 2022 in Austin, Texas, but due to on-going impacts of the COVID-19 pandemic the games were postponed indefinitely.

 In November 2024 the IPF and WPF announced that they had agreed to merge their two organizations, and in June 2025 the voting members of each organization affirmed the merger.
 The new organization will operate under the World Pickleball Federation name, and adopt the IPF's core mission of "No country left behind".

+In November 2025 the Global Pickleball Federation and the United World Pickleball Federation announced a potential merger.

 Global Pickleball Federation

 The GPF was initially conceived by a task force formed by Pickleball Australia and Pickleball Canada.

 In 2022 USA Pickleball, and several other IPF member nations, withdrew from the International Pickleball Federation due to internal disagreements.
 In November 2023 USAP joined 28 other countries to formally launch a new world-wide governing body for pickleball, the Global Pickleball Federation.
 By November 2024 the organization had 52 member nations.

 The GPF is organized into four continental federations which include the Confederation of African Pickleball (CAP), the Pickleball Federation of the Americas (PFA), the Asian Pickleball Association (APA), and Oceana Pickleball Association (OPA).
 In addition, seven European countries are represented independently, outside of a continental federation.

+In November 2025 the Global Pickleball Federation and the United World Pickleball Federation announced a potential merger.

 Pickleball International Committee

 The Pickleball International Committee (PIC) was established in 2023 endeavoring to be "the global governing body for pickleball".
 One of the PIC's major initiatives, dubbed plastic free pickleball, is to make the sport of pickleball more sustainable, particularly by replacing the plastic currently used in pickleballs with an alternative environmentally sustainable material.
-Terry Cecil, the PIC's Chief Executive Officer, believes pickleball is on a trajectory to become one of the biggest sports in the world, but he believes the sport will never be accepted by the International Olympic Committee, if the sustainability issue isn't addressed.
+Terry Cecil, the PIC's chief executive officer, believes pickleball is on a trajectory to become one of the biggest sports in the world, but he believes the sport will never be accepted by the International Olympic Committee, if the sustainability issue isn't addressed.